This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 Take a scenic flight over Kakadu National Park

-Its difficult to comprehend the ever-changing landscapes of Kakadu at ground level so when we visited Kakadu this time we decided to take a short flight to gain a clearer perspective of this vast country.
+Its difficult to comprehend the ever-changing landscapes of Kakadu.
+When we last visited Kakadu we took a scenic flight for an airborne perspective of this vast country.

-Once in the air the differing landscapes were clear and featured the dry sandstone escarpments glowing with the setting sun.
-Silvery floodplains showing buffalo churning up the edges of the freshwater billabongs and fast-moving tidal rivers and acres of tropical monsoon forests and the savannah woodlands.
+Once in the air the differing landscapes were clear and featured the rich colours of the sandstone escarpments glowing with the setting sun.
+Silvery floodplains showing buffalo churning up the edges of the freshwater billabongs and the fast-moving tidal rivers.
+There are acres of untouched tropical monsoon forests and the savannah woodlands.

 Dave our pilot from Kakadu Air gave a great overview of the country below, and dropped low to point out herds of buffalo on the plains and saltwater crocodiles in the water.
 It was a great addition to our Kakadu experience.

-Kakadu Air have a number of light plane and helicopter flight options to suit so make sure you consider a flight when you travel.
+Kakadu Air have a number of light plane and helicopter flight options to suit so if you can, consider a flight to your travel plans.

 4WD Access only